1. Hikurangi: New Zealand Government amnesty allows illicit cannabis into legal industry

 Hikurangi research staff include plant scientists and a number of longtime cannabis breeders that have developed a breeding programme.

 Mr Ehau is encouraging growers to get in touch and Hikurangi can visit them to discuss the opportunity for collaboration.
+Read here about the new accounting software for your business.

 The Medicinal Cannabis bill has its second reading this afternoon with the final reading expected during the week of 10 December.